-oiPads will be distributed at the beginning of each school year.

-∘Parents and students must sign and return the Technology Responsible Use Policy for Students before the iPad will be issued.

-b) Returning your iPad

-oiPads, with original cases, cords, and charging bricks will be returned at the end of each school year.

-olf a student transfers out, withdraws, is expelled or suspended from NMCS during the school year, for any reason, the iPad will be returned at that time. ○Failure to return the iPad will be considered theft.
+- 2.1 Receiving your device Devices will be distributed during the month of August.
+Parents and students must sign and return the Technology Responsible Use Policy for Students before the device will be issued. - 2.2 Returning your device Devices, with original cases and cords will be returned during the last week of the school year.
+If a student transfers out, withdraws, is expelled or suspended from NMCS during the school year, for any reason, the device will be returned at that time.
+Failure to return the device will be considered theft.